dotkernel/dotkernel/README.md

   admin    release   v 3.x
   API      release 3.0 ?? to use v 3 of the packages

+IDEE:
-IDEE: api-mail ? service to send emails only
+- api-mail ? service to send emails only
+- queue system + to do something , as a service

 Package versioning :
 1. version 1.x related to Zend Framework  and Expressive [deprecated]